-Among the earliest blooming varieties, Indigo Gem exhibited the highest yields, largest average berry size, and excellent palatability.
-Additionally, Indigo Gem proved to be easily harvestable with a mechanical shaker.
-Conversely, all other early blooming varieties yielded poorly (<1 lb/plant), and were less palatable than the Indigo Gem.
+Among the earliest blooming varieties, 'Indigo Gem' exhibited the highest yields, largest average berry size, excellent palatability, and was easily harvestable with a mechanical shaker.
+All other early-blooming varieties yielded poorly (<1 lb/plant), and were less palatable than 'Indigo Gem'.

-Cold damage was observed at the WARC site in Blue Goose, Sugar Mountain Blue, and Wild Treasure.
+Cold damage was observed at the WARC site in 'Blue Goose', 'Sugar Mountain Blue', and 'Wild Treasure'.
 These varieties broke bud in February after a warm spell in 2018.
 Once temperatures dropped again, new growth on these varieties died back.
-At the FVCC site, conditions were cooler and Sugar Mountain Blue was more productive (2.1 lbs/plant) than at the WARC site.
-Blue Corn exhibited a tonic-like aftertaste and performed poorly overall, therefore it was removed from trials in spring of 2018.
+Conditions were cooler at the FVCC site, so 'Sugar Mountain Blue' was more productive (2.1 lbs/plant) than at the WARC site.
+'Blue Corn' exhibited a tonic-like aftertaste and performed poorly overall; therefore, it was removed from trials in spring of 2018.

 The Oregon State University varieties developed by Maxine Thomson mature later and all produced high yields (7-13 lbs/bush over three years) with good flavor.
-Some varieties dropped fruit prior to achieving full ripeness (Taka, Kawai, 41-75, and 85-19).
-Others held tight to the fruit (Tana, and Keiko) and required more effort to harvest.
-Tana and 85-19 have been the most productive.
-Taka, Keiko, and 79-91 have larger berries that are similar in size to University of Saskatchewan varieties.
-Solo, 79-91, and 85-19 have relatively sweeter berries that are similar in sugar content to University of Saskatchewan varieties.
+Some varieties dropped fruit prior to achieving full ripeness ('Taka', 'Kawai', '41-75', and '85-19').
+Others held tight to the fruit ('Tana', and 'Keiko') and required more effort to harvest.
+'Tana' and '85-19' have been the most productive.
+'Taka', 'Keiko', and '79-91' have larger berries that are similar in size to University of Saskatchewan varieties.
+'Solo', '79-91', and '85-19' have relatively sweeter berries that are similar in sugar content to University of Saskatchewan varieties.

 |Variety||Harvest Time*||Source||Yields (lbs/plant)||Berry Weight (g)||Sugar (⁰Bx)|

-|Aurora||Mid||U. of Saskatchewan||<0.1||1.2||3.7||4.9||1.7||16.0|
+|'Aurora'||Mid||U. of Saskatchewan||<0.1||1.2||3.7||4.9||1.7||16.0|

-|Indigo Gem||Early||U. of Saskatchewan||0||1.2||4.9||6.1||1.1||17.7|
+|'Indigo Gem'||Early||U. of Saskatchewan||0||1.2||4.9||6.1||1.1||17.7|

-|Borealis||Mid||U. of Saskatchewan||<0.1||1.8||4.9||6.7||1.5||16.2|
+|'Borealis'||Mid||U. of Saskatchewan||<0.1||1.8||4.9||6.7||1.5||16.2|

-|79-91||Late||Oregon State Univ||0.1||3.2||3.7||7.0||1.5||17.0|
+|'79-91'||Late||Oregon State Univ||0.1||3.2||3.7||7.0||1.5||17.0|

-|Solo||Late||Oregon State Univ||0.2||2.0||5.1||7.3||1.3||16.3|
+|'Solo'||Late||Oregon State Univ||0.2||2.0||5.1||7.3||1.3||16.3|

-|41-75||Late||Oregon State Univ||0.4||3.3||3.6||7.3||1.3||13.0|
+|'41-75'||Late||Oregon State Univ||0.4||3.3||3.6||7.3||1.3||13.0|

-|Keiko||Late||Oregon State Univ||0.3||2.9||4.6||7.8||1.3||15.5|
+|'Keiko'||Late||Oregon State Univ||0.3||2.9||4.6||7.8||1.3||15.5|

-|Taka||Late||Oregon State Univ||0.1||3.3||4.5||7.9||1.5||13.9|
+|'Taka'||Late||Oregon State Univ||0.1||3.3||4.5||7.9||1.5||13.9|

-|Kawai||Late||Oregon State Univ||0.2||3.9||4.0||8.1||1.5||13.6|
+|'Kawai'||Late||Oregon State Univ||0.2||3.9||4.0||8.1||1.5||13.6|

-|Tana||Late||Oregon State Univ||0.2||3.9||7.0||11.1||1.4||14.7|
+|'Tana'||Late||Oregon State Univ||0.2||3.9||7.0||11.1||1.4||14.7|

-|85-19||Late||Oregon State Univ||0.2||4.4||8.7||13.3||1.3||
+|'85-19'||Late||Oregon State Univ||0.2||4.4||8.7||13.3||1.3||

 Note: OSU plants were larger at planting in 2015 (2 years older) and are still larger than other varieties.
 This is, in part, why they had higher yields.
 Numbered varieties are not yet commercially available.
-We are also evaluating Boreal Blizzard, and Boreal Beauty but they are not mature enough to compare yet.
-Honeybee, Strawberry Sensation, and Blue Moose are planted outside of the trials.
+We are also evaluating 'Boreal Blizzard', and 'Boreal Beauty', but they are not yet mature enough to compare.
+'Honeybee', 'Strawberry Sensation', and 'Blue Moose' are planted outside of the trials.

 *early harvest=third week of June, mid harvest=last week of June-early July, late harvest=first two weeks in July.